 In Family Tree Magazine’s pages, we’ve covered the spectrum of family history, from finding Albanian ancestors to keeping your family reunion from turning into a zoo.
 As much as genealogy has changed in that span, one constant has been the nuggets of useful information served up in every issue—many of them as helpful today as they were when originally published.

-So we’ve gone back and pored over our pages for genealogy tips that stand the test of time.
+So (in honor of our 15th anniversary in 2015), we’ve gone back and pored over our pages for genealogy tips that stand the test of time.
 We’ve skipped advice on websites and software that might be dated, concentrating instead on tips that genealogists might still find handy 15 years from now.
 Here—in 15 (of course) categories—are some of our all-time favorite tips.

 Beating Brick Walls